andykuo1/lunarwind/src/docs/Part3.md

 - Credit Card, $20 and next game start with same amount.
 Must be payed-off or cannot leave deck.

 > Should you graduate tools?
 As in when you start a deck, you must play a LEVEL 1, and work your way up?

+---

+Recipe book: 15 card deck?

+Customers-- they have a theme, and maybe tell a story?
+This is the challenge deck, so like how the challenge runs and flavors should be completely handled in this deck.

+So like a Boba Rush Hour?

+Supply deck-- maybe this is just tokens in a crate?
+Should there be flavor here?
+Maybe this is the resource section?

+Chef deck-- this has a theme, and it's all about how you contribute to the team.

+Like the micro-managing chef!

+> I really like the locations from Arkham Horror-- they give so much flavor, beyond the "monsters".
+It's like I'm exploring. ... maybe there are pre-built stations?
+These give power, etc. and chefs must move between these stations to interact with them.
+The stations can really give a venue its flavor-- like a boba shop may have a blending station, with like a seating area for games, the cash register, the neon signage, the tea station... maybe there are seats?
+Each seat determines how many customers can be served at one time, etc. And for fine-dining there could be fine tables!
+It could be fun to build your own challenge :D Decorations should have effects on front-of-house.
+So the challenge deck can be positive or negative things?
+Or maybe chefs bring their own decor?

+So what does a boba shop challenge look like?

+... what if all supplies are just colored cubes?

+White
+Pink
+Red
+Orange
+Brown
+Yellow
+Green
+Blue
+Purple
+Gray
+Black

+That means there are only ever 10 ingredients?

+Maybe you "buy" the placement of the crate.
+Like you have to have it next to your station to use it?

+Or maybe each station has like a supply and prep station.
+And that is where you put one of the Supply Crates.

+Station Cards.

+Prep Station - Holds 1 Supply Crate and 1 Bowl.

+Mixing Station - Holds 2 Supply Crates and 1 Bowl.

+> Cold/Hot coins (and cubes are placed on top)

+You can pass around a bowl as the Dish (or maybe order?)!
+They go along with the set of cards that make that dish.

+For example, a tool:

+- Boba Blender
+  - (can only mix cold things)
+  - Cannot mix boba (black)
+  - Can mix at most 3 things.
+  - Otherwise, will overflow (remove any cubes until 3) and cause a mess.
+- ...

+Night of the Sweet Moon Festival

+The night has just started and our boba stall already has a queue forming up!
+We gotta get all these thirsty customers satisfied before the unveiling of the Sweet Moon cake at MIDNIGHT!

+- Crusted Tayaki Pan
+- Rusty Fridge on Wheels
+- Moonlit Brewing Station
+- Messy Mixing Station
+- Scattered Topping Station
+- Pearling Station
+- Run-down Sealing Station
+- The Sweet Moon Festival Boba Stall

+Any blocks that fall out of the bowl is dirty :D

+Maybe bowls can be different shape for the food.

+> 30% sugar could be like must have exactly 3 white cubes?
+And each blue cube cancels out a white cube?

+> All wasted cubes return to the middle (and only re-dispersed on re-supply).

+Tool Slot Sizes: Handy, Small, Medium, Large

+- Gray Plastic of Moving
+  - Holds 4 foods
+  - Spend 1 Stress to move 1 away
+- ...

+- Ancient Jugs on a Wagon
+  - Holds 1 Heavy Crate
+  - Spend 1 energy to take 1 or 2 foods
+- ...

+- Rusty Fridge on Wheels
+  - Holds 1 Crate
+  - May be frozen
+  - May be moved 1 away per turn
+  - 1 Handy Slot
+- ...

+- Hot Griddle Station
+  - Holds 3 food
+  - 1 Medium Heating Slot (comes with Crusted Tayaki Pan)
+- ...

+- Crusted Tayaki Pan
+  - Holds 1 food
+  - Spend 1 energy to flip
+  - Requires 2 HEAT per turn to cook
+- ...

+- Slippery Brewing Station
+  - Holds 6 water
+  - 1 Medium Heating Slot
+  - Chance: spill on the floor.
+- ...

+- Messy Wooden Table
+  - Holds 6 food
+  - 1 Medium Slot
+- ...